-Choose Me is an OEL otome Audio Drama trilogy still in progress.
+Choose Me is an OEL otome Audio Drama.

 Each CD will have a different story in which you listen through the tracks and, near the end, pick between the two love interests by selecting their specific audio track when the time comes.